 Tools of the Trade

-TL;DR: There are three ways to work with AI: talk to it directly in a chat, use an all-in-one platform that handles everything, or use an agent-assisted tool where you control the files and decisions.
-This chapter maps the landscape — and explains why we recommend starting with one approach before graduating to another.
+TL;DR: There are five ways to work with AI: talk to it in a chat, use a platform that builds and hosts software for you, deploy enterprise agents that handle your customers, connect your apps with workflow automation, or use an agent workspace where you control the files and decisions.
+This chapter maps the landscape.

 Chat interfaces